 Vincent Carron is a partner in Schellenberg Wittmer’s Geneva office, where he heads the Employment Law Group.
 He has an extensive experience representing clients before the labor courts and advising them on all employment law matters (including review of contracts, employee handbooks, termination agreements, unilateral and collective dismissals, business transfers, structure of severance payments, aspects of international employee transfers, international social security coordination, lease of services, restructuring of remuneration and bonus schemes, work schedule reductions, employer’s liability, due diligences).
 Vincent Carron also advises and represents clients in matters related to pension funds, covering both litigation and corporate aspects.

 Vincent Carron regularly publishes in his fields of specialization.
-He is a member of the European Employment Law Association and is a committee member of the West Switzerland Association of Employment Law Specialists.
-Vincent Carron is part of the Exam Committee in charge of the Geneva labour court judges' oral exams, and has been teaching them some aspects of Swiss employment law.
+He is a member of the European Employment Law Association and is vice-president of the West Switzerland Association of Employment Law Specialists.
+Vincent Carron is part of the Exam Committee in charge of the Geneva labour court judges' exams, and has been teaching them some aspects of Swiss employment law.
 He is recognized by the legal directories for his work in Employment and Labour law.
 According to client quotes from Chambers, «nothing is impossible.
 There is always a solution.»

 He is a «very experienced and wise practitioner who is technically very strong, both on the advisory side and in courtroom proceedings.» Who's Who Legal

 quotes that he «always acquits himself exceptionally well», «is a "superb" litigator»

 and that «his advice is also “first rate", according to sources».